This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 The shared storage resource of a container group.
 You can mount external volumes to a container group.
 Volumes declared in a container group are shared by all containers in the container group.

-A key-value pair bound to a container group.
+A key-value pair added to a container group.
 Tags can be specified only when you create a container group.
-Each container group can be bound with 10 tags and each tag key must be unique.
+Up to 10 tags can be added to a single container group, and each tag key must be unique.

 Tags in Elastic Container Instance are similar to labels in Kubernetes.